 In the initial stage, we introduced online payments and bookings systems to enable seamless, self-serve access on any device.
 We also digitised our community services and streamlined customer enquiries and requests.

 Stage two will look to amplify the benefits by improving the digital citizen experience.
 With the formation of a new team focused on creating a connected community.

 We aspire to see online as central to our operations and communication with the Melton community, enabling better productivity, reduction in operational cost and improved customer satisfaction.

 The success of our Community Portal has encouraged a more intensive focus on business transformation, digitisation and customer experience, which are now part of our operations.
 We also continue to drive for connected experiences and process refinement improvements – this project is an ongoing piece of work, not a short-term plan.

 Key to our success was a committed and dedicated delivery team, willing to explore the solution options and ensure this project was successful and our partnership with Civica.
 Civica’s consultants helped us throughout the entire process, from implementation to problem solving and providing support when we went live.

-Our team were relentless with our delivery and worked closely with Civica to drive the benefits to ensure a seamless and compliant transition.
+Our team were relentless with our delivery and worked closely with Civica to implement our new Authority Community Portal to drive the benefits to ensure a seamless and compliant transition.
 Today, we continue to work closely with Civica on any issues, product ideas, and opportunities.

 Building on these improvements, by eliminating manual processes and going digital, and ensuring all business strategies across Melton City Council improve in tandem, will further develop our services and offer a more supportive experience for staff and a more accessible one to our citizens.